 DHL temporarily suspends Chinese import shipments to India

 German logistics company DHL said on Wednesday it had temporarily suspended picking up import shipments from China to India, after border tensions between the countries led to clearance delays.
-Another prominent freight transporter FedEx Corp has also suspended shipments, according to a BloomberQuint report https://bit.ly/3dQwfvk, adding that the company is facing backlogs beyond its control.
+Another prominent freight transporter FedEx Corp said it was facing backlogs beyond its control, leading to congestion at facilities.

-FedEx was not immediately available for a comment.
-There have been growing calls from India for a boycott of Chinese products, after a border clash between the neighbours last month killed 20 Indian soldiers.
+"We will continue to monitor the situation and will resume our normal operations as the circumstances allow," a FedEx spokeswoman told Reuters.
+There have been growing calls from India for a boycott of Chinese products, after a border clash between the neighbors last month killed 20 Indian soldiers.

 Customs officials at the key port of Chennai, which handles various cargo including automobiles, fertilisers and petroleum products, have held shipments originating from China for extra checks.
 A DHL representative confirmed to Reuters that the recent delay in customs clearance of cargo into India caused the shipment company's DHL Express India unit to temporarily suspend pick ups from mainland China, Hong Kong and Macau.
 DHL did not elaborate on the nature of consignments that were delayed.